 Premium Discount is optional for a carrier to apply to each insured in Indiana and mandatory in most other states.
 Reference Basic Manual, Appendix A, page AA1, which contains the State Reference Chart Premium Discount Tables.
-Footnote "a" says that "Premium Discounts are not mandatory in Indiana."

 Premium Discount does not apply to assigned risk business.

 The program tailors manual premium to reflect equitable expense provisions by size of policy.
 The premium discounts for Type A carriers (formerly the stock carrier column) differ from Type B carriers (formerly the non-stock carrier column) only in the selection of production expense provisions.
 A carrier would select to use Type A or Type B discounts, based on its incurred production expense schedule, rather than how they are capitalized.

-Premium Discount Endorsement (WC 00 04 06 A)
+Premium Discount Endorsement WC 00 04 06 A

 This endorsement is flexible, so the look can be different from what you see in the Policy Forms Manual.
 Since premium Discount tables in Indiana are advisory.
 If a carrier wants to use it's own premium discount table it must be filed with and approved by the Indiana Department of Insurance.
 For ideas on customization refer to this endorsement in the Policy Forms Manual.

 For the purpose of calculating premium discount for two or more policies that are issued to the same insured by one or more carriers that are under the same management, the total standard premium for those policies must be combined.
 This applies unless the insured instructs the carrier otherwise.

 If the policies being combined have different expiration dates: